Belief propagation for general graphical models with loops: Introduction

-In order to introduce their BP equations on a network, Kirkley et al.~\cite{kirkley2021belief} define the following \textbf{neighborhoods} (i.e. subgraphs of the simplified graph $\mg$, see Figure \ref{fig: graph example}) given some parameter $\ell_0 \in \mathbb N$, which we call the KCN-parameter, and some variables $i,j \in \mv$:
+In order to introduce their BP equations on a network, the authors of~\cite{kirkley2021belief} define \textbf{neighborhoods}, that are constructed given some integer parameter $\ell_0 \geq 0$ and some variables $i,j \in \mv$.
+Figure~\ref{fig: graph example} describes the types of neighborhoods, $N_i^{\ell_0}$ and $N_{i \setminus j}^{\ell_0}$, which effectively are subgraphs of the simplified graph $\mg$.

-\begin{enumerate}[label=(\roman*)] \item The neighborhood around variable $i$, $N_i^{\ell_0}$, includes node $i$ plus the edges that have it as endpoint the nearest neighbors of $i$ in $\mv$, together with the edges and nodes that belong to a path of length $\ell_0-2$ or less connecting two nearest neighbors of $i$.

-\item The neighborhood difference from variable $i$ to $j$, $N_{i \smin j}^{\ell_0}$, consists of $i$ together with all the edges that belong to $N_i^{\ell_0}$ and are not included in $N_j^{\ell_0}$ plus the nodes at their ends. \end{enumerate}

-We use the parameter $\ell_0$ in $N_i^{\ell_0}$ with a slightly different different meaning compared the original notation in~\cite{kirkley2021belief}: what we call $N_i^{\ell_0}$ corresponds to $N_i^{\ell_0-2}$ in the notation they use.
-Lastly, note that merging double edges together does not affect the definition of the neighborhoods.
-This implies that it does not modify the algorithm in any meaningful way.

-Once we choose the parameter $\ell_0$, we use it to construct all the neighborhoods.
-In what follows, for simplicity, we may drop the parameter $\ell_0$ and simply write $N_i$ or $N_{i \setminus j}$.
+We call $\ell_0$ the \textbf{loop-parameter}.
+Once we choose the value of this parameter, we use it to construct all the neighborhoods.
+In what follows, for simplicity, we may drop the parameter $\ell_0$ and simply refer to the neighborhoods as $N_i$ or $N_{i \setminus j}$.
+Using these neighborhoods, Kirkley et al.~\cite{kirkley2021belief} proposed a variation of BP